jina-ai/jina/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jina-ai/jina/blob/master/.github/getting-started/notebook.ipynb)

 Let's build a fast, reliable and scalable gRPC-based AI service.
-In Jina we call this an [Executor](https://docs.jina.ai/concepts/executor/).
+In Jina we call this an **[Executor](https://docs.jina.ai/concepts/executor/)**.
 Our simple Executor will use Facebook's mBART-50 model to translate French to English.
+We'll then use a **Deployment** to serve it.

+> **Note**
+> A Deployment serves just one Executor.
+To combine multiple Executors into a pipeline and serve that, use a [Flow](#build-a-pipeline).

 > **Note**
 > Run the [code in Colab](https://colab.research.google.com/assets/colab-badge.svg) to install all dependencies.